About the Company

 Beulah and website manager Jim Kirk agreed that separating the on-line sales function from Ump Attire, Inc. would allow them each to focus on their own strengths…..Jim’s being web-site development; Beulah’s being product development.

-Jim Kirk has exclusive rights to sell the Ump Attire brand until May, 2016.
+Jim Kirk was given the exclusive rights to sell the Ump Attire brand products until May, 2016.

 Beulah begins working with an Amish family training them to manufacture some of her Ump Attire brand products.